Family and friends remember Amy Nadolny

 Friends and family of Nadolny spoke of the support she gave to others, and her ability to “light up any room” with her high energy character and positive attitude.

-Gofy said her sister “would give the shirt off her back” to anyone who needed help.
-Nadolny wouldn’t hesitate to help when Gofy needed a friend to rely on.
+Patty said her sister “would give the shirt off her back” to anyone who needed help.
+Nadolny wouldn’t hesitate to help when Patty needed a friend to rely on.
 She would often tell Gofy in the hardest of times, “you got this girl.”

 The vigil closed with a member of the audience singing, “Somewhere Over the Rainbow."
 Attendees then took turns dousing their candles in a water bucket, so they could keep their candles intact and take them home as a token to remember their friend and family member.